Shuhaib73/Machine-Learning-Pipeline-on-Startups-Acquisition-Status/README.md

-# Building-Machine-Learning-Pipeline-on-Startups-Acquisition-Status
+# Building-Machine-Learning-Pipeline-on-Startups-Acquisition-Status 🚀📊
-This Project Focuses on understand the financial conditions of company fundraising goals.
+**This Project Focuses on understand the financial conditions of company fundraising goals.**

 ## <br>**➲ The Objective** :
 The objective of the project is to predict whether a startup which is currently Operating, IPO, Acquired, or closed.This problem will be solved through a Supervised Machine Learning approach by training a model based on the history of startups which were either acquired or closed.